Updated: September 10th, 2014

 Use in PaintShop Pro via the text / type tool in the PSP toolbox, select the set from the typeface list and then apply the designs as required (A B C D etc).
 If you want to use the designs as a preset shape then you can right click the design and you will see the option to convert the shape - the image can then be saved as a normal preset shape format file via the export command (file menu) and saved as a PSPshape format file for future use.
 The designs can also be modified such as setting the color to a gradient, patterns, solid color etc. You can also them to create amazing psp tubes and more in PaintShop Pro

 How to apply ?

-You can apply them via the keyboard if you are using the TTF set, as you would Helvetica, Verdana or Times New Roman etc - simply type A B C D etc. A PDF format document is supplied with the zip file showing the relationship between the character / keyboard and the decorative design.
+You can apply them via the keyboard if you are using the TTF set, as you would Helvetica, Verdana or Times New Roman etc - simply type A B C D etc. A PDF document is supplied with the ZIP showing the relationship between the character / keyboard and the decorative design.
 The document can be printed out and then saved and used as a reference.
-If you prefer, it might be easier to use the equivalent file open EPS designs
+If you prefer, it might be easier to use the equivalent open EPS decorative graphics

 How can I use them ?

 Commercial as well as personal projects, you can use the flower font shapes to create new items that can be in turn sold for commercial use (CU4CU).
 You can use them to create items such as logos, books, illustrations, adverts, carpets, textiles, ceramics, skateboards, videos, packaging, items for sale on Zazzle, cafepress, mugs, posters, pens, fashions and more.
 All are by graphicxtras.com / Andrew Buckle.

 How did you create the Vector graphics?